JoeCalvi/dbd-api/server/README.md

 `/survivors`

-By calling http://localhost:3000/survivors, you will get ALL survivors, with slightly less detail than getting an individual survivor by their ID or name.
-This Looks like this:
+By calling http://localhost:3000/survivors, you will get ALL survivors.

+These survivor objects have slightly less detail than getting an individual survivor by their ID or name.
+An example of a returned survivor from this route looks like this:

 ```
 {